Sankgreall/CyberScribe/README.md

 # CyberScribe
 CyberScribe is a Python-based tool designed to summarise large volumes of text from multiple data sources.
-Engineered to work with both OpenAI and Azure OpenAI deployments, this tool is ideal for researchers, professionals, or anyone needing to distil key points from substantial volumes of text.
+Engineered to work with both OpenAI and Azure OpenAI deployments, this tool is ideal for researchers, professionals, or anyone needing to distil key points from diverse data sources.

 ## Features
 - Summarise individual or multiple documents.